-Juan Carlos Toledano, assistant professor of Spanish.
+Juan Carlos Toledano, associate professor of Hispanic studies.

 Wendy Woodrich, senior lecturer in Spanish.

 Elliott Young, associate professor of history.

 Mathematical Sciences

 CHAIR: JOHN W. KRUSSEL

 The mathematical sciences-mathematics, statistics, and computer science continue to play a central role in the evolution of civilization.
 With a focus on patterns and structure, and with methodologies based on computation and representation of information, the mathematical sciences foster coherence and understanding that enable technology and broaden insights about the world of natural science.